avaines/avaines.github.io/content/posts/how-i-see-troubleshooting.md

 When this issue is resolved, you are going to need to fill in that RCA document and prepare tickets and works to resolve underlying issues to properly fix the issue.
 Make notes as to what you are changing and possibly more importantly WHY you are making those changes.

-Did you see something specific in the logs which lead you to enabling additional debugging which lead you to a certain area of the network or codebase?
+Did you see something specific in the logs which led you to enabling additional debugging which led you to a certain area of the network or codebase?
 In a week that could be as important as how you fixed the problem.

 ### 3) Was it that?